Dynamical hysteresis in the dissipation in turbulent flows

 that can be exactly derived from the Navier-Stokes equations under the assumptions of homogeneity and isotropy~\cite{monin2013statistical}.
-In this equation, $\nu$ is the kinematic viscosity of the fluid, $\varepsilon$ is the turbulent energy dissipation rate, and $r$ is the spatial increment in the second and third order averaged structure functions ($\overline{\delta u^{2}}$ and $\overline{\delta u^{3}}$, respectively).
+In this equation, $\nu$ is the kinematic viscosity of the fluid, $\varepsilon$ is the turbulent energy dissipation rate, $r$ is the spatial increment in the second and third order averaged structure functions ($\overline{\delta u^{2}}$ and $\overline{\delta u^{3}}$, respectively), and $s$ is a dummy integration variable in the unsteady term.
 The first term in the left-hand side is related to the inter-scale energy transfer, the second to viscous effects, and the third to large-scale unsteadiness.
 The term on the right hand side quantifies the turbulent dissipation across scales.

 Within the Kolmogorov phenomenology, the turbulent inertial range corresponds to scales $r$ that are large (resp.~small) enough that the viscous term (resp.~unsteady term) can be neglected.
 In consequence, the well-known $4/5$ law is obtained, that in its integral form implies that the dimensionless dissipation, $C_{\epsilon} = \epsilon L / u'^3$ (with $L$ the integral scale of turbulence and $u'$ the rms value of velocity fluctuations), is constant at large Reynolds numbers for a given boundary condition~\cite{pope2000turbulent,sreenivasan1995universality}.
 However, a significant body of modern research has revealed that many canonical turbulent flows, in certain regimes, do not fulfill the Kolmogorov balance but still present an inertial range, where $C_{\epsilon}$ is not constant but scales with the local Taylor-scale Reynolds number, $Re_{\lambda}$~\cite{vassilicos2015dissipation}.
 This departure from classical theory is, among other causes, a direct consequence of the unsteady nature of the nonlinear energy transfer across scales.